 My child won’t eat or is a picky eater

-- Fussy eating advice for toddlers which is just as relevant for school age children.
+- Fussy eating advice for toddlers is just as relevant for school-age children.
 Remember that things that can reduce appetite include fizzy drinks, drinking too much milk, too frequent snacks and constipation.

 - How many calories do children need?

 - I’m worried my child is becoming overweight For common sense advice look at this NHS page.
 Your GP can check your child’s height and weight for you.
 If you don’t want your child to feel self-conscious about their weight you can ask to speak to the GP first so you can explain what the appointment is for and make it part of a general health check.
 Many areas have free fun fitness schemes for children who are overweight and your GP will be able to tell you about these if needed.